Skip to content

 Accessing Libraries and Jars

-Package libraries provides functionality for working with project libraries and jars.
+The libraries package provides functionality for working with project libraries and jars.

 Getting a List of Libraries a Module Depends On